 How To Choose A Melatonin Supplement?

-While regulated by the FDA, supplements don’t have to meet as stringent guidelines as medications.
+While regulated by the Melatonin supplements, as opposed to other medications, are not regulated by the FDA.
+This means that the supplements don’t have to meet stringent guidelines.
 Buzz words on natural supplements like “certified,” “natural,” and “verified” are also not regulated.
 There are many brands and formulations available over-the-counter, found on drug and grocery store shelves or at online retailers.

 Researchers have found that dosage recommendations are largely inaccurate after sampling 31 melatonin supplements and finding 71% to be incorrect.
 Though these organizations cannot guarantee the safety of a particular product, they can provide certification and information on potential contamination and mislabeling: